MAGIC-AI4Med/Deep-DxSearch/README.md

-# *DiagRL*: Optimizing Workflow in Evidence-based Diagnosis through Reinforcement Learning (Still Updating ...)
+# *DiagRL*: An Agentic RL Framework Orchestrating Retrieval and Reasoning for Medical Diagnosis

 (**Under updating ...**)